SPT-CL J2032-5627: a new Southern double relic cluster observed with ASKAP: Discussion

 {Unfortunately the X-ray data is insufficient to probe for evidence of shocks.
 While some relic and double relic sources have been found to correlate to an X-ray--detected shock \citep[e.g.][]{Mazzotta2011,Finoguenov2010,Akamatsu2012,Akamatsu2013,botteon_mathcal_2016,botteon_shock_2016}, this is not true for all relic sources.
 This could partly be due to data quality issues, as often the exposures are insufficiently deep to allow extraction of temperature profiles at the large cluster-centric distances at which radio relics are found.
 Projection effects could also hamper the detection of a shock.
-If the merging axis is inclined along the line of sight, the projected surface brightness map will not highlight any noticeable feature, and any shock surface will be smeared out in the surface brightness profiles.
-Finally, the shock surface thickness may not correspond to a sharp edge but to a much wider and more complex structure that in combination with projection effects could be difficult to detect even with a deep observation.
+If the merging axis is inclined along the line of sight, the projected surface brightness map will not highlight any noticeable feature, and any shock surface will be smeared out in the surface brightness profiles. \CORRS{However, geometrical considerations would suggest that in double-relic systems it is likely that the merging axis is not significantly inclined along the line of sight.} Finally, the shock surface thickness may not correspond to a sharp edge but to a much wider and more complex structure that in combination with projection effects could be difficult to detect even with a deep observation \CORRS{\citep[e.g.][]{vanWeeren2010}}.
 A deeper X-ray observation allowing the extraction of temperature profiles and surface brightness profiles with better photon statistics will allow us to discuss quantitatively these possibilities.}